edenbwt/Honda-ECU/README.md

-# Honda D-Series Custom ECU (Teensy 3.5/3.6-Based)
+# Honda D-Series Custom ECU

 ## Project Overview
 The goal of this project is to design a custom ECU for a Honda D-series engine, initially supporting a basic naturally aspirated (NA) setup.
 The ECU will control the engine's fuel injection, ignition timing, and key sensors, replacing the stock OBD1 ECU.
 Future upgrades are planned for a turbocharged build, ethanol (E85) fuel support, and additional features such as boost control and coil-on-plug ignition.

-This custom ECU is based on the Teensy 3.5/3.6 microcontroller to provide the necessary processing power, flexibility, and I/O for engine management.
+This custom ECU board have the goal of providing the necessary processing power, flexibility, and I/O for engine management.
 The design will follow a modular approach, allowing future expansion to support more advanced features.

 ## Phase 1: Basic ECU Design (NA Setup)